Lampre

+The Lampre Group operates four production facilities in Italy through its subsidiaries Lampre Srl, Lamital, and Lamifer, primarily located in Lombardy.
+Outside Italy, it has factories in Portugal, Belgium and Poland, along with service center in Turkey and commercial subsidiaries in the United States and India.

 Lampre as a sponsor of cycling

 Lampre was the former leading sponsor of a professional Italian cycling team with the same name.
 Lampre appeared on the cycling jersey of a professional team for the first time in 1991.
 In 1993, the team won the Milan–San Remo with Maurizio Fondriest, and the overall UCI Road World Cup.
 In 1999, in partnership with Daikin, Oscar Camenzind wore the World Champion jersey.
 In 2001, Gilberto Simoni won the Giro d'Italia for Lampre–Daikin.
 After two seasons in which Lampre was main sponsor of the team driven by Giuseppe Saronni, the Galbusera family decided to amalgamate with other sponsors in order to follow the UCI ProTour project: from the union between the Lampre group and the Saeco group was born team Lampre–Caffita, with champions such as Damiano Cunego and Gilberto Simoni.
 In 2006 a new partnership started: Fondital became the new main partner of Lampre.
 Fondital heads a European Group that designs and produces aluminium radiators.